Shadow Galactica: Phage

-The term Phage (ファージ, Fāji) occurs only in the anime.
+The term Phage (ファージ, Fāji) occurs only in the anime series.
 It describes any monster of the week formed by the use of Galaxia's golden armlets, which are infused with the power of Chaos and are used by a Sailor Animamate.
-After an Animamate has extracted the starseed from a normal person they would often abandon each of them upon discovering that the victim only has a "normal" starseed before their brightness fades away.
-A person's starseed will then turn black as it corrupts and transforms the person into a sort of parody Sailor Guardian (gender being retained).
+After an Animamate has extracted the star seed from a normal person they would often abandon each of them upon discovering that the victim only has a "normal" star seed before their brightness fades away.
+A person's star seed will then turn black as it corrupts and transforms the person into a sort of parody Sailor Guardian (gender being retained).
 They change shape based on their dominant personality trait or hobby, and take on exaggerated mannerisms and names such as "Sailor Guts", "Sailor Teacher", or "Sailor Antique".
-After fighting the Phage, Eternal Sailor Moon has the power to restore them to their normal forms and to return their normal starseed back into their human bodies using the Starlight Honeymoon Therapy Kiss attack and the Silver Moon Crystal Power Kiss attack.
+After fighting the Phage, Eternal Sailor Moon has the power to restore them to their normal forms and to return their normal star seed back into their human bodies using the Starlight Honeymoon Therapy Kiss and the Silver Moon Crystal Power Kiss attacks.
 Princess Kakyuu is implied to have this power as well.
-Those who possess "true" starseeds (i.e. the Sailor Guardians and Tuxedo Mask) do not transform into Phage, and if their starseeds are taken, their body fades away killing them instantly.
+Those who possess "true" starseeds (i.e. the Sailor Guardians and Tuxedo Mask) do not transform into Phage, and if their star seeds are taken, their body fades away killing them instantly.

 While Phage do not appear in the manga or musicals, they are referenced in one of the songs in the musical.